California Medical Malpractice Laws & Statute of Limitations

 Limits on Attorney's Fees in California Medical Malpractice Cases

 Medical malpractice plaintiff's lawyers almost always work on a contingency fee basis.
-Under California Business & Professions Code section 6146, there is a sliding scale limit on the percentage an attorney can charge in a medical malpractice case.
-The structure is as follows:
+Under California Business & Professions Code section 6146, an attorney's contingency fee for representing a client in most medical malpractice cases can't exceed:

 California follows a "pure comparative negligence" rule.
 This means that, if you are found to bear some negligence with respect to your injury, illness, or medical condition, your award of damages is diminished in proportion to your fault.
 If, for example, you were awarded $100,000 in damages, but were found 20% at fault, your damages would be reduced to $80,000.